Written by Jessica Petor, former Research Analyst

 Key tips to help identify high potential talent

-Is your company utilizing all employees to their highest potential?
-Did you know that high potential (HiPo) employees are 91% more valuable to a business than non-high potential workers?
+High potential (HiPo) employees are 91% more valuable to a business than non-high potential workers.
 Simply adding a superstar performer to a team can boost the effectiveness of other team members by 5% to 15%, but unfortunately many organizations struggle with identifying high potential talent.

-- Adaptability: Individuals who are highly adaptable can adjust their behavior and attitudes to fit the needs of a given situation, particularly in a quick manner.
+- Adaptability: Individuals who are highly adaptable can adjust their behavior and attitude to fit the needs of a given situation, particularly in a quick manner.

-- Dealing with Pressure: Individuals who handle pressure effectively can do so by remaining positive in hectic times and high pressure situations and remain productive despite the stress of ambiguity of a situation.
+- Dealing with pressure: Individuals who handle pressure effectively can do so by remaining positive in hectic times and high-pressure situations.
+They remain productive despite the stress and ambiguity of a situation.

-- Drive for Results: These individuals demonstrate determination, pushing themselves and others to meet challenging goals with a commitment to produce exceptional results.
+- Drive for results: These individuals demonstrate determination, pushing themselves and others to meet challenging goals with a commitment to producing exceptional results.

 - Strategic thinking: Individuals who possess strategic thinking focus on the future.
 They consider longer-term goals aligned with a vision and consider the broader context with a future-orientation.